wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The call back function of the link is `handleEvent()`, meaning that events from the cache hierarchy will be processed by this method function.

+The constructor also attempts to constructor the backing storage, which holds the contents of the simulated physical address space.
+If backing is not needed, then parameter `backing` should be set to `none`, or `do_not_back` should be set to `false` (the latter is deprecated, though).
+Otherwise, the backing storage will be constructor either as malloc-based or mmap-based, depending on the value of the parameter `backing`.